 Knockout

 Knockout is a competition unique to the Olympiad and the International Geography Championships.
-Up to 10 players sit or stand in a circle.
+The players sit or stand in a circle.
 One player begins, and then selects another player – that player then has to answer a question correctly.
 If they don’t, they get a strike.
 If they answer correctly, then they get the chance to pick the next player.
-If you get three strikes, then you’re out!
-The top players move on to additional rounds.
-At the end of the rounds, the last players to get knocked out receive bronze and silver medals, and the sole survivor is the gold medalist.
+If you get four strikes in the prelims, or three strikes in the finals, then you’re out!
+The top players in each room move on to the finals.
+At the end of the round, the last players to get knocked out receive bronze and silver medals, and the sole survivor is the gold medalist.
+If more than three students are still alive at the end of the round, then ties are broken first by the number of strikes a player has, and then secondly by the number of questions tied students answered correctly, and then finally by tiebreaker questions, if necessary.
+See the Official Rules file here for details:

 * Olympiad trivia note – The idea for this event comes from Jeder Gegen Jeden (translation: Each Against Everyone) – a German language TV quiz show.
 If you’re interested in seeing an episode of Jeder Gegen Jeden, click here.
 Even if you don’t speak German, you can probably get the gist of the show – and if you listen carefully, you may even be able to figure out a few of the questions and answers.

 The Symposium will have three components.
-First, students will write a 2000-3500 word research paper on a topic of their choice in Roman History.
+First, students will write a research paper on a topic of their choice on Modern European History (defined for the purpose of this particular event as from the year 1453 onwards).
+It does not need to be on French history specifically.
+The Ottoman Empire and Russia writ large are considered germane to Modern European History for this purpose, though the paper should not focus exclusively on historical events solely in their Asiatic or African portions.
 The research paper must be entirely original, though it is permitted for students to submit a relevant paper that they have previously written as part of their academic studies in school or homeschooling.
 Papers must be formatted to include proper footnotes and a bibliography and should include a wide variety of sources.
 Any evidence of plagiarism will lead to immediate disqualification.
+Middle School Division papers must contain 2000-3000 words.
+Varsity and Junior Varsity Division papers must be 2500-3500 words.
+All papers must be submitted with a 300-400 word summary of their findings.
+Research Papers that are submitted for consideration must not have been submitted for the Symposium at any previous International History Olympiad or International Geography Championships.

 Note: You are welcome to use whichever citation format you prefer, although you must cite sources.
 Footnotes are preferred over endnotes, if you are using footnotes.
 You are also welcome to use MLA format (whereby, you would just indicate the author’s name [and work if citing more than one source by the same author] in parentheses, followed by the relevant page number).
 For all papers, a bibliography must be included, and a wide variety of sources (especially primary sources) is encouraged.